 Adobe Bridge allows me to review the core details of each shot including all of the camera and lens settings used for the shot.
 It’s an enjoyable way to review a large collection of RAW images at a glance.
 (Adobe Lightroom is also excellent at this.)

 Once I have reviewed and sorted the image exposures I would like to stack, I bring the images into Adobe Photoshop for further image processing.
-In the video below, I’ll explain how to apply settings to your astrophotography images using Adobe Camera Raw.
-Certain adjustments can really help your photo stand out in a crowd.
-The contrast, dehaze and vibrance sliders have the biggest impact in my opinion.

 For a written description of the techniques used in the video, continue reading below.